 The Triennale di Milano is organised by the Triennale Milano institution that bears the same name, lasts up to six months and is historically based in the Palazzo dell’Arte.
 Participants include countries, cities, regions, universities, companies, design centres, art associations, museums, non-profit entities as well as young groups of designers.

-The XXII edition of the Triennale di Milano is taking place between 1 March and 1 September 2019 under the theme “Broken Nature: Design Takes on Human Survival”.
+The XXII edition of the Triennale di Milano took place between 1 March and 1 September 2019 under the theme “Broken Nature: Design Takes on Human Survival”.